medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 ## Group fields

 - `id` — required only if referenced as an anchor elsewhere.
-- `criteria` — unchanged two-level CNF/DNF shape.
+- `criteria` — two-level AND-of-OR shape, the same on both sides.
 - `relativeTimeRestrictions` — array, see below; omit if the group has no time constraint.
 - `anchorOccurrence: "first" | "last" | "any"` — required if this group is used as an anchor (not for `now`).
 Selects which candidates may serve as the witness: earliest only, latest only, or all